juampe/docker-pi-hole-dot/README.md

 # Pi-hole DoT

 ## About

-🐳 Pi-hole Docker image  from [Pi-hole](https://pi-hole.net) with unbound DNS over TLS for several providers
+🐳 Pi-hole Docker image  from [Pi-hole](https://pi-hole.net) with Unbound DNS over TLS for several providers

 The unbound daemon runs in 0.0.0.0#5353 and Pi Hole can use it as upstream DNS.